IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 The URL for linkset information is discoverable under the ``rel="linkset";type="application/linkset+json`` entry in the "Link" header, such as in the example above.

 The reponse includes a JSON object conforming to the `Signposting <https://signposting.org>`__ specification.
+As part of this conformance, unlike most Dataverse API responses, the output is not wrapped in a ``{"status":"OK","data":{`` object.
 Signposting is not supported for draft dataset versions.

 .. code-block:: bash